Legal reference — Michigan

 🚫

-Illegal — no state or local reform Not statewide.
+Illegal statewide; local deprioritization in some cities Not statewide.
 Psilocybin is Schedule I under Michigan Compiled Laws §333.7212.
 However, five cities — Ann Arbor, Detroit, Hazel Park, Ferndale, and Ypsilanti — have passed resolutions directing police to deprioritize entheogen enforcement.
 These are not legal protections.

-✓ City decrim (5 cities) ✎ Pending legislation
+✓ City decriminalized (5 cities) ✎ Pending bills

 City-level deprioritization